pthom/litgen/packages/litgen/litgen-book/00_00_intro.md

 ## License

-srcmlcpp and its associated tools, such as litgen, are under the [srcmlcpp and litgen License](https://raw.githubusercontent.com/pthom/srcmlcpp/main/LICENSE.txt).
+litgen and its associated tools, such as srcmlcpp, are under the [litgen License](https://raw.githubusercontent.com/pthom/litgen/main/LICENSE.txt).

 TL;DR: free for individuals, educational, open-source and small businesses uses.
 Paid for larger businesses.
 Read license for details.
 License sales to larger businesses are used to fund and sustain the development of srcmlcpp and litgen.